merlendo/easydbs/README.md

 ## Multiple connections
 We can easily manage several connections.
 You can use the connection manager or use the function `easydbs.connect`.
-The connection will be automaticaly added to the connection manager.
+The connection will be automatically added to the connection manager.

 ```python
 import easydbs